bespin/bespin/backend/python/README.txt

 The BespinServer is built entirely out of WSGI components (to see which packages are used, check out requirements.txt).

-The data is all stored by Shove, which provides a simple key->value mapping backed by a number of different backing stores.
-The values are all pickled python, so they can be arbitrary objects.
-This makes data persistence very easy and lets us choose appropriate backends for the deployment needs.
+In development, the data is stored in an sqlite database (devdata.db).
+SQLAlchemy (http://www.sqlalchemy.org) manages the persistence of the data.

-bespin/model.py contains the model objects and the "manager" objects that know how to store and retrieve them from the Shove.
+bespin/model.py contains the model objects and the "manager" objects that know how to store and retrieve them from the database for use by the web layer.
 These manager objects are inserted into the WSGI environment.

 There is a very trivial "web framework" in bespin/framework.py.
 This provides a simple wrapper for: